Particular/docs.particular.net/previews/azure-functions-storage-queues.md

 The license is provided via the `NSERVICEBUS_LICENSE` environment variable, which is set via the Function settings in the Azure Portal.
 Use a `local.settings.json` file for local development.
 In Azure, specify a Function setting using the environment variable as the key.

-include: license-file-local-setting-file
+include: asq-license-file-local-setting-file

 ### Custom diagnostics

 [NServiceBus startup diagnostics](/nservicebus/hosting/startup-diagnostics.md) are disabled by default when using Azure Functions.
 Diagnostics can be written to the logs with the following snippet:

-snippet: enable-diagnostics
+snippet: asq-enable-diagnostics

 ### Persistence

 The Azure Storage Queues transport requires a persistence for pub/sub and sagas to work.

-snippet: enable-persistence
+snippet: asq-enable-persistence

 Endpoints that do not have sagas and do not require pub/sub can omit persistence registration using the following transport option:

-snippet: disable-publishing
+snippet: asq-disable-publishing

 ### Error queue

 For recoverability to move the continuously failing messages to the error queue rather than the Functions poison queue, the error queue must be created in advance and configured using the following API:

-snippet: configure-error-queue
+snippet: asq-configure-error-queue

 ## Known constraints and limitations